 What if you had lived your life differently?
 What if you could encounter a different version of yourself, one who developed differently from you?
 What if this ‘you’ was able to choose paths you had given up?

-After scanning both Rikers, Doctor Beverly Crusher observes, “Brain organization patterns are as unique as fingerprints.
+After scanning both Rikers, Dr. Beverly Crusher observes, “Brain organization patterns are as unique as fingerprints.
 Except for minor, minor differences, theirs are identical.
 [Brain patterns] are determined by experience, mostly from early childhood.”

 Later, Picard comments of the situation, “You and Lieutenant Riker have lived very different lives for the past eight years, you are now very different people.
 I suppose it's a little like meeting someone's twin.”